factcast/factcast/factcast-site/documentation/content/usage/java/schema-registry.md

 Given, there is a SchemaRegistry configured, FactCast will (on startup, and regularly) fetch an index and crawl updated information.

 For that to work, the schema-registry must follow a certain structure and naming convention.
 To make validating and building this static website easier and convenient, there is a tool [factcast-schema-cli](../fc-schema-cli) you can use.
-It turns raw data files (Json-Schema, markdown, example json payloads) into a nice, browsable website as well as generating the files needed for FactCast to discover new schema on the fly.
+It turns raw data files (Json-Schema, markdown, example json payloads) into a nice, browseable website as well as generating the files needed for FactCast to discover new schema on the fly.